MIKE SMITH’S HOT HUNDRED UK HITS

 Inspiration".
 That was a number one in the USA and number

-15 in the UK.
-The duo split in 1968 and the pursued their own
+15 in the UK in spring 1966.
+The duo split in 1968 and they pursued their own

 careers.
 They reunited in 1974 and enjoyed another